Reference documentation that never gets outdated

 }

-From annotated code, generate the intermediate schema and the reference documentation.
+From the annotated code, you generate an intermediate schema and then the reference documentation.

 Check if your programming language already has a standard: JavaDoc for Java, Google-style docstrings for Python, JSDoc for TypeScript/JavaScript.
-If no convention exists, define one.
-Document it.
-Stay consistent.
+If no convention exists, define one, document it, and stay consistent.

 How to implement it

-Document your source of truth.
-Write your schema file or add annotations to your code.
-Include descriptions, types, defaults, constraints.
+Start by documenting your source of truth.
+Write your schema file or add annotations to your code, including descriptions, types, defaults, and constraints.
+Be thorough here, because this is the single source that everything else generates from.

-Key tip for annotations: Always generate an intermediate schema file (JSON or YAML) first.
-Don’t try parse code annotations directly in your docs build.
+One tip for the annotation approach: always generate an intermediate schema file (JSON or YAML) first.
+Don’t try to parse code annotations directly in your docs build.

-Add to CI.
-On every commit: validate the source, regenerate documentation, fail the build if validation fails.
-On merge: deploy updated documentation automatically.
+Finally, add it to CI.
+On every commit, validate the source, regenerate the documentation, and fail the build if validation fails.
+On merge, deploy the updated documentation automatically.

 Start small